puppetlabs/puppetdb/documentation/api/query/v4/pql.markdown

 ### Implicit Subqueries

-Implicit subqueries works very much the same way as the `in` operator provides, however the relationship between some entities is clear.
+Implicit subqueries work the same way as the `in` operator, however the relationship between some entities is clear.
 When an implicit relationship exists between two entity types, you can avoid the overhead of having to provide the join columns like with the `in` operator by using implicit subqueries instead.

-Basically, an implicit subquery looks like a query, embedded within the filter of a PQL query:
+An implicit subquery looks like a query, embedded within the filter of a PQL query:

     nodes {